jakemarotta/FXMLExercise/README.md

 Calling `load()` from an instance of FXMLLoader is different from using the static `load()`: both the root node of the scene graph and the controller object are saved into an attribute of the FXMLLoader object, so every call to `load()` or `getController()` will return the same object for each method.
 This is good, in many contexts.
 But what if you want to load multiple instances from the same FXML file?
 There are a couple of ways to get around that, both of which are better than just declaring multiple instances of FXMLLoader:

 1. Use FXMLLoader's `setControllerFactory()` method to specify a controller factory as a Callback.
 When a controller factory is set, the FXMLLoader will create a new scene graph and new controller object each time `load()` is called.
 You can control how the controller object is constructed using the controller factory.
 For example, it's possible to pass arguments to a custom constructor instead of using the default constructor by specifying them in the controller factory.
 2. Change the FXML and controller class into a custom control class.
-In this case, the controller class handles the loading of its own FXML file in its constructors.
+In this case, the controller class extends the class of the root node, and handles the loading of its own FXML file in its constructors.
 Then, an FXMLLoader isn't even needed outside of the class; you can instantiate it like any other object.
 ```java
 CustomControl cc = new CustomControl();
 vBox.getChildren.add(cc);